Profile

 About me

-Storytelling is a common thread that runs through everything I do—listening in to stories told by others and letting them be heard in new ways.
+Storytelling is a common thread that runs through everything I do — listening in to stories told by others and retelling them in new ways.

-I’m most at peace when I’m getting lost in drawing, sinking into a book, or exploring nature.
+I’m most at peace when I’m getting lost in drawing, sinking into a book, or being in nature.
 A wide river flows through my hometown in Japan, surrounded by rice fields, bamboo forests, and mountains, and in New York, I grew up on a sycamore-lined street close to the sea.
-Now I draw inspiration from taking long walks in the woods and hiking in the mountains whenever I can get away.
+These days, I divide my time between Japan and a hilly town in Germany.
+I draw inspiration from wandering in the woods and climbing mountains whenever I can get away — and growing pumpkins on the balcony when the season comes.

 Education